sestaton/Pairfq/README.md

 See the [Pairfq wiki](https://github.com/sestaton/Pairfq/wiki) for examples with each method.

+**SUPPORT AND DOCUMENTATION**

+After installing, you can find documentation for the pairfq with the `perldoc` command.

+    perldoc pairfq

+The `pairfq` program will also print a diagnostic help message when executed with no arguments.

 **ISSUES**

-Report any issues at: https://github.com/sestaton/Pairfq/issues
+Report any issues at the Pairfq issue tracker: https://github.com/sestaton/Pairfq/issues

 Be aware that Pairfq will not work for every data set given the wide range of FASTA/Q formats.
 Feel free to fork the project and modify the code to your needs, or submit code changes if you find any bugs.